deanturpin/thoughts-on-software-dev/readme.md

 next to you but it's no good for them.
 I'm conscious of not stopping somebody when they're deep in the middle of something, waiting until somebody else interrupts them (...) or just sending an email instead.

+# new and delete
+Don't use new.
+Even if you remember to call delete you will definitely refactor it away and kick yourself later.
+Uses scoped pointers.
+RAII.

 # Pseudo code
 The use of ad-hoc, informal code is common in high-level documents but is prone